Marriage & Family Therapy

 Graduate Admission Team – Whether you are just graduating with your bachelor’s degree or have been out of school for a while, we are here to help guide you through the application process, assist in getting you registered for your first semester of classes, and provide you with “next steps, information, and resources on campus.

 Program Coordinator/Advisor – Once you have been admitted into a graduate program, you will be assigned an academic advisor who will be your go-to person for class scheduling, program and/or curriculum questions, and academic guidance.

 - Dr. Stephen Flynn, 603-535-3221 or email@example.com

 Office of the Registrar – can assist with course registration, transcript requests and degree conferral information

 Student Account Services – please contact them with questions regarding your bill, employer reimbursement, or financial holds on your account.

 Financial Aid Office – is here to assist financial aid, student loans, or other financial related questions.

-Plymouth State University Marriage and Family Therapy Program’s Diversity Information: Demographics (1)
+Diversity Information – Plymouth State University Marriage and Family Therapy Program’s Diversity Information can be found here: Diversity Breakdown

-As of 9/2018, 100% of our graduates have graduated within the maximum graduation time-frame.
+Graduation Rate – As of September 2018, 100% of our graduates have graduated within the maximum graduation time-frame.

-As of 9/2018, the Plymouth State University Marriage and Family Therapy Program has retained 87.5% of its students.
+Program Retention Rate: As of September 2018, the Plymouth State University Marriage and Family Therapy Program has retained 87.5% of its students.